anurag-b72/3B1I-Hackathon-HolidayHacks/README.md

 online books redirect to the original http://sstcbhilai.kopykitab.com website.

-Still this is just a basic idea of what a transformed EDRP website will look like, isn't it beautiful? yes there is still a huge possibility and there is no limit on what further we can do
+Still this is just a basic idea of what a transformed EDRP website will look like, isn't it beautiful? yes there is still a huge possibility and there is no limit on what further we can do...